kmahmassani/DAT-Assignment/Assignment/Assignment.md

 #### We model by:
   * Choosing predictive modelling, as we would like to predict dock's bike availability in the future.
   * We must split the data into a learning set and a test set.
 We must be careful about how we do this split, as we only have one year of data, i.e. we don't have repeating seasons.
-So we might try to split it to get a good mix of weather conditions, days of the week, and location info in each set.
+So, we might try to split it to get a good mix of weather conditions, days of the week, and location info in each set.
 We must also choose a split percentage, e.g. 70% learning and 30% test.
-  * The learning set will have the dock's bike availibility included, while the test set will have this value excluded.
+  * The learning set will have the dock's bike availability included, while the test set will have this value excluded.
   * We run the data through the tool of our choice (e.g. weka) along with the model setting of our choice (continuous/regression)

 #### We evaluate our models by:
-  * Performing and ROC anaylsis.
+  * Performing and ROC analysis.
 Which model has greater test-set accuracy?
 Is a false-positive more costly than a true-negative (Is it worse to have no parking spaces or no bikes available for use?).
 We then plot these models on a graph against the ratio of true-positive vs false-positive rate and compare their respective cost to profit ratios.
    ![ROC](ROC.png)

 ### We then deploy our plan by:
   * "Rebalancing" bikes (moving them from a full to empty dock) according to predictions by our model.
   * Evaluating if this then results in less docks in full/empty states.
   * Adjusting the model for greater accuracy as needed as more data becomes available over time.